NM-Security-Projects/QuizMasterPublic/README.md

 ## ⚠️ Troubleshooting

+**App doesn't load after navigating to http://localhost:3000**
+*   Ensure you've entered your Gemini API key into the .env.local file

 **"Database is empty" error:**
 *   Ensure your SQLite file has a table.
 *   Ensure the table has a column containing the word "Question Text", "Question", or "text".